Open-Earth-Foundation/hello-k8s/README.md

 ./set-dns.sh <hostname> <ingress IP address>
 ```

+Note: just the hostname ("hello"), not the fully-qualified domain name ("hello.openearth.dev").

 If you need to back it out, you can call the similar deletion script:

 ```